Get all the latest data for the Croatian Islands

 Which neighborhoods have the fastest rising property prices in the Croatian Islands as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices on the Croatian Islands are Hvar Town on Hvar island, Bol on Brač island, and Okrug Gornji on Čiovo island near Split.
+As of 2026, the three fastest-rising property areas in the Croatian Islands are Hvar Town on Hvar, Bol on Brač, and Krk Town on Krk.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in the Croatian Islands.